MugishaProsper/OCR.Scanner/readme.md

 **Windows:**
 1. Download installer from [https://github.com/UB-Mannheim/tesseract/wiki](https://github.com/UB-Mannheim/tesseract/wiki)
 2. Run installer and note installation path (usually `C:\Program Files\Tesseract-OCR`)
-3. Add Tesseract to system PATH or update the code:
+3. Add Tesseract to system PATH or update the code on Windows:

 ```python
 # Add this line at the top of ocr_scanner.py if needed